realyukii/Blissos-Documentation/Installation/manual-install-on-qemu.md

 # Manual Install on QEMU

-> The following tutorial have been tested for `Bliss-Zenith-v16.9.6-x86_64-OFFICIAL-gapps-20240715.iso` on linux host.
+> The following tutorial has been tested for `Bliss-Zenith-v16.9.6-x86_64-OFFICIAL-gapps-20240715.iso` on linux host.

 ## Preparation